Kshirodram/PR-Template/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code._

-- [ ] Lint and unit tests [rubocop](https://github.com/bbatsov/rubocop) pass locally with my changes
+- [ ] Lint and unit tests [rubocop](https://github.com/bbatsov/rubocop) or any other testing tool pass locally with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)
 - [ ] Any dependent changes have been merged and published in downstream modules